-To restore function and eliminate pain, our knee specialists provide the full complement of orthopaedic knee treatments including:
+To restore function and eliminate pain, our knee specialists provide the full complement of non invasive treatments for knee pain.

 Many knee conditions resolve with bracing, anti-inflammatory medications, physical therapy, and ultrasound-guided injections of corticosteroids, Platelet Rich Plasma (PRP) and stem cells.

 In addition to diagnosing knee pain, this minimally invasive approach uses small incisions and the aid of a tiny camera to treat knee conditions.
-Knee arthroscopy is commonly used to remove loose fragments of bone and cartilage in arthritic knees, repair or remove a torn portion of meniscus, or reconstruct a torn anterior cruciate ligament (ACL) or posterior cruciate ligament (PCL).
+Knee arthroscopy is commonly used to remove loose fragments of bone and cartilage, repair or remove a torn portion of meniscus, reconstruct a torn anterior cruciate ligament (ACL) or posterior cruciate ligament (PCL), or repair a torn patellar tendon.
 The small incisions mean you experience less pain and blood loss and a faster recovery.